seanremy/atrain-cloudseg/README.md

 - It's easy to use; all instances are pre-processed numpy / pickle objects.
 - Dataloaders and models are implemented in [Pytorch](https://pytorch.org/).
 - Input images have 288 channels, posing a unique challenge.
-- Labels are rich, containing cloud types for 125 height bins.
+- Labels are rich, containing cloud types for 125 altitude bins.
 - Labels are sparse, making this an interesting test-case for sparse supervision.

 If you come from the atmospheric remote sensing community, you may find this dataset interesting because: